Fluid-Imaging-Technologies/ims/README.md

 So now it's time to play.
 Without changing any settings click the Apply button in the Setup window.
 You will get three new windows.
-I should mention that a two monitor setup with big monitors makes ims a whole lot more fun to use.

-The three new windows are
+They are

 #### Window 6 - Masked Image